nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Here are the justifications of why `SaveCommand` exits the profile page when adding a new fosterer but does not when editing a fosterer's details.

 * **Alternative 1 (current choice):** Executing `SaveCommand` exits directly when adding a new fosterer, but does not exit when editing a fosterer on their profile page.
-    * Pros: Less error prone.
+    * Pros: Less error-prone.
 Duplicate fosterers are checked with the names.
 If the user edits the person's name and enters save again, it would create another fosterer.
     * Cons: May be cumbersome for users who want to edit the user's details on the same page.

 * **Alternative 2:** Users are able to continue adding details when adding or editing a fosterer.